 2014: 50th Anniversary of Democrats Abroad celebrated in Washington DC.

-2016: Ecuador joins Democrats Abroad as an official country committee.
+2016: Second Global Primary held in March 2016.
+Ecuador joins Democrats Abroad as an official country committee.

 The following have served as Chair of the DPCA since it was first granted membership in the DNC in 1977: